 Buy Liberalism Undressed from Oxford University Press, from Amazon, from Barnes & Noble

-The Harm Principle has usually been dismissed for lacking sufficient clarity or power to do all that many people suppose governments in the modern era ought to do, or to curb it from doing what it should not.
-In the 1980s, Joel Feinberg, a philosopher at the University of Arizona, devoted a magisterial four-volume work, The Moral Limits of the Criminal Law, to demonstrating the breadth and complexity of the Harm Principle.
-But I set myself a broader agenda than Feinberg’s.
-He saw the Harm Principle as a guide to shaping criminal law.
-I want to put the Harm Principle to a larger task: to authorize and limit government in all its manifestations, not just in its commands in criminal statutes.
+The Harm Principle has been dismissed for lacking sufficient clarity or power to do all that many people suppose governments in the modern era ought to do, or sufficient restraints to curb it from doing what it should not.
+In the 1980s, Joel Feinberg, an influential political theorist at the University of Arizona, devoted a magisterial four-volume work, The Moral Limits of the Criminal Law, to demonstrating the breadth and complexity of the Harm Principle.
+Feinberg saw the Harm Principle as a guide to shaping criminal law.
+But the project envisioned by Liberalism Undressed and Taking Offense has a broader agenda and seeks to put the Harm Principle to a larger task: to authorize and limit government in all its manifestations, not just in its declarations on crimes.

-The Harm Principle might be decisive in the battle against offensiveness, except for this limitation: not everything that people do is harmful to others just because the others don’t like what’s being done.
-One significant class of objectionable but arguably non-harmful behavior is expression or conduct that offends the feeling of the hearer or observer.
-To combat the offensive, then, some other principle must be invoked.
+The Harm Principle might be decisive in the battle against offensiveness, except for this significant limitation: not everything that people do is harmful to others just because the others don’t like what’s being done.
+One major class of objectionable but arguably non-harmful behavior is expression or conduct that offends the feelings of those who encounter it.
+To combat unwanted offense, then, some other principle must be invoked.

 In Offense to Others, the second volume of The Moral Limits of the Criminal Law, Feinberg sought to justify a narrow version of an Offense Principle that would permit the government to quash speech or conduct that is “profoundly” offensive.
 I have come to doubt that this principle works.